ammasum/wsec/README.md

     // each connection params contain header information and write methods socket.on('connected', (connection) => {
         console.log('connected new user');
-        // connection.write("congras to new user"); //to write or send text to connected user });
+        // connection.send("congras to new user"); //to write or send text to connected user });
     socket.on('data', (connection, data) => {
         console.log(data);